wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 bash wme-installer.sh --data-archive
 ```

-- Copy this data to some instance/your local machine.
+- Copy the generated data.tar to secure location in local or to any cloud storage services.

 ## Data restore

 ### Platform Instance

-- Launch the instance or VM with the same IP address and attach the /wm-data volume to Platform Instance.
-- Mount the volume to the platform Instance using the following command.
+- Launch the instance or VM with the same IP address with the latest AMI Image.
+To create WME Platform Instance in the different cloud and on-premise environments please follow the below steps attach the /wm-data volume to Platform Instance and Mount the volume to the platform Instance using the following command.

+#### AWS

+- To launch WME Platform instance in AWS cloud environment please refer [WME Platform instance Infrastructure in AWS](/learn/on-premise/aws/wavemaker-enterprise-setup-on-aws).

+#### AZURE

+- To launch WME Platform virtual machines in AZURE cloud environmet please refer [WME Platform instance Infrastructure in AZURE](/learn/on-premise/azure/wavemaker-enterprise-setup-on-azure).

+#### GCP

+- To launch WME Platform virtual machines in GCP cloud environment please refer [WME Platform instance Infrastructure in GCP](/learn/on-premise/gcp/wavemaker-enterprise-setup-on-gcp).

+#### VMWARE ESXI

+- To create WME Platform virtual machines in VMware Esxi please refer [WME Platform instance Infrastructure in VMware Esxi](/learn/on-premise/vmware-esxi/wavemaker-enterprise-setup-on-vmware).

+#### Hyper-V

+- To create WME Platform virtual machines in Hyper-V please refer [WME Platform instance Infrastructure in Hyper-V](/learn/on-premise/hyper-v/wavemaker-enterprise-setup-on-hyperv).

+#### Backup data mount in WME Platform Instance

 ```bash
 mount /dev/</wm-data disk> /wm-data